2 photographs : b&w (1 negative) ; 13 x 18 cm and 10 x 12 cm

 Jack eventually settled in Sudbury around 1944.
 He had a base office just above Wolfe's book store where he kept two baby bears which he fed with baby bottles.
 He spent a great deal of time in the bush where he met with First Nations individuals, trapped, hunted, fished and purchased furs.
 Despite his rugged lifestyle, he was a staunch Zionist.
 In 1948, he relied on his contacts and skills as a fur trader to ship bullets hidden in mink, muskrat and otter furs to Israel to help the cause during the War of Independence.
 He was also an active member of the Jewish community in Sudbury.
 His wife kept a Kosher home and Jack served on the executive of the synagogue and B'nai Brith.

 Scope and Content

-This item is a copy print and corresponding negative of Jack Leve, of Sudbury, Ontario with a team of sled dogs, near Biscotasing, Ontario.
+This item is a copy print and corresponding negative of Jack Leve's fur store in the Flatiron building in Sudbury, Ontario.

 Copyright is in the public domain and permission for use is not required.
 Please credit the Ontario Jewish Archives as the source of the photograph.